CoEDL/elpis/docs/wiki/install-elpis-on-gcp.md

 Then press "Create"

-It will take approximately 15 minutes for the machine to start up and install all the software.
+It will take between 15 to 30 minutes for the machine to start up and install all the software.

 ## For multiple machines